fraserivison/recipe-manager/README.md

 - **Logging In:** Users can log in with valid credentials and are redirected to the correct page after login.
 - **Logging Out:** Users can successfully log out, and the system redirects them to the homepage.

->>> TO DO NEXT

-#### Search Functionality Testing
+### Search Functionality Testing
-The search functionality was tested as follows:
+The search functionality was rigorously tested to ensure a seamless user experience.
+The testing process included:

-- **Search for Recipes:** Users can search for recipes by keyword.
-The system correctly returns matching recipes based on the search input.
+- **Search for Recipes:** Users can search for recipes by entering keywords into the search bar.
+The system is designed to accurately return a list of matching recipes based on the search input.
+During testing, various keywords were inputted, and the results were verified to ensure that all relevant recipes were displayed.
+This functionality was tested with different combinations of keywords, including partial matches and exact matches, confirming that the search algorithm performs as expected.

-#### Favourite Recipes Testing
+### Favourite Recipes Testing
-The favourite recipes feature was tested:
+The favourite recipes feature was tested thoroughly to validate its functionality and user experience:

-- **Adding to Favourites:** Users can add a recipe to their list of favourites, and this is reflected in the favourites section.
+- **Adding to Favourites:** Users can easily add a recipe to their list of favourites by clicking the 'Add to Favourites' button on the recipe detail page.
+The system successfully updates the favourites section, displaying the newly added recipe.
+Testing included verifying that the correct recipe appears in the favourites list after addition, ensuring that the user experience is intuitive and responsive.

-- **Removing from Favourites:** Users can remove recipes from their favourites, and the UI updates accordingly.
+- **Removing from Favourites:** Users have the option to remove recipes from their favourites.
+This action is performed by clicking the 'Remove from Favourites' button.
+Upon removal, the UI updates immediately to reflect the change, confirming that the recipe is no longer listed in the favourites section.
+This functionality was tested to ensure that it works seamlessly, maintaining data integrity and providing real-time feedback to users.

-#### Responsive Design Testing
+### Responsive Design Testing
-The site was tested across multiple devices and screen sizes to ensure responsiveness:
+The website's responsive design was evaluated across multiple devices and screen sizes to guarantee an optimal user experience:

-- **Mobile, Tablet, and Desktop Views:** The site layout adjusts correctly for mobile, tablet, and desktop devices, maintaining all functionality.
+- **Mobile, Tablet, and Desktop Views:** The site layout adjusts correctly for mobile phones, tablets, and desktop computers, ensuring that all content remains accessible and functional regardless of the device used.
+Testing involved accessing the site on various screen sizes and orientations, verifying that all elements, including images, text, and buttons, scale appropriately.
+This testing confirmed that the site maintains usability and aesthetic appeal across all devices.

-#### Navigation Testing
+### Navigation Testing
-The navigation bar was tested to ensure smooth user navigation:
+The navigation bar was thoroughly tested to ensure smooth user navigation throughout the site:

-- **Navigation Bar:** The navigation bar is functional on all pages, and users can access all areas of the site seamlessly.
+- **Navigation Bar:** The navigation bar was evaluated for functionality across all pages of the website.
+Users can access all areas of the site seamlessly through the navigation links.
+Testing included checking that all links direct users to the correct pages and that dropdown menus function as intended.
+The navigation bar's responsiveness was also assessed to ensure it remains user-friendly on different devices, providing an efficient way for users to explore the site’s content.

 ### Bug Fixes